axoflow/axosyslog-core-docs/content/filterx/function-reference.md

 ## vars

-Returns the variables (including pipeline variables and name-value pairs) defined in the filterx block as a JSON object.
+Returns the variables (including pipeline variables and name-value pairs) defined in the FilterX block as a JSON object.

 For example: